Personal Finance in Canada Checklist: How To Manage Your Personal Finances

 Debt Reduction Strategies

 The majority of Canadians are living with one of two different types of debt.
-Before you panic, it’s crucial to understand the difference between debts that include your mortgage, for example, and consumer debt when considering personal finance goals.
+Before you panic, it’s crucial to understand the difference between debts that include your mortgage, for example, and consumer debt.

 Consumer debt is debt that covers purchases and acquisitions for consumption by an individual or household.
 Buying an expensive car, paying for new furniture, or splashing out on an exotic vacation may be classed as consumer debt.